The Tripartite (WHO, WOAH and FAO) (1)

-The collaborative framework built through the IHR/PVS National Bridging Workshop Programme
+has developed the National Bridging Workshop (NBW) Programme

 These interactive NBW sessions build on existing synergies between the WHO International Health Regulations (IHR) and WOAH PVS Pathway.
 The aim is to raise awareness of the importance of greater streamlining of One Health (OH) activities in order to strengthen both animal and human health systems.